BY RAVEN KENNEDY

 Because I won’t be caught in a cage again.
 No, this time, It’ll be me setting the trap… I just hope my heart comes out of this unscathed.

 Book 3 and this series has finally hit its stride.
-It’s been so close this whole time and I sincerely think if Gild and Glint were combined into one book, this would be a damn good trilogy.
+These books have just been missing a few key elements that were finally found in Gleam.
+If Gild and Glint were combined into one book, this series would have a chance of being a damn good trilogy.

 Gleam is where everything comes together.
 We get a bada** Auren, sexy scenes and a plot.
 The pacing that I’ve been complaining about doesn’t seem to be an issue in this book either.
 The smut I’ve been craving helps to give us scenes to look forward to, some action if you will.